 The road ascent to Alpe d'Huez appears very often as one of the mountain stages in the Tour de France.

 The ascent by bike covers approximately 14km and Tour de France leaders complete it in around 40 minutes.
 A mere 21 hairpin bends and an average gradient of more than 8% make it one of the grand challenges of the Tour de France, and one of the best places to watch a stage of the race if you are in the region.
 The names marked at the hairpin bends are the previous winners of this arduous mountain stage.

 A lot of cyclists like to cycle the Alpe d'Huez climb because of this fame - rest assured, it is a long difficult climb even if you are an experienced cyclist.
 All the same more than 1000 enthusiastic amateurs cycle up the mountain each year.

-Remember also that the weather at the top of the climb can be very different to that at the bottom so you should carry something warm with you.
+Remember also that the weather at the top of the climb can be very different to that at the bottom so you should carry something warm with you - but not too heavy!.